my88480/SigmaNest-Caller/README.md

 # SigmaNest-Caller

 This project is the top secret of my company.
-Let us waiting for the project's Decryption.
+Let us wait for the project's Decryption.

 C#